rubinda/up2Go_notes/docs/environment/cli-setup.md

 ## macOS

+Follow these steps if you:
+    - have to work on 2Team / CPRM (no devcontainer available - you can build one if you want)
-Follow these steps if you do not wish to use devcontainers with VS Code.
+    - do not wish to use devcontainers with VS Code on the newer share repository (check out the README there for instructions)

 ### Prerequisites